-In order to pay for all of this, the government is either going to have to cut spending (ain’t going to happen), raise taxes (get ready) or crank up the printing presses some more and try to print their way out of this mess.
+In order to pay for all of this, the government is either going to have to cut spending (aren’t going to happen), raise taxes (get ready) or crank up the printing presses some more and try to print their way out of this mess.
 And that deficit is projected to rise to $9.1 trillion over the next decade.

-A nation just can’t partake in the unchecked money printing in this way without the dollar diving in value And the further the dollar is debased, the higher inflation will rise.
+A nation just can’t partake in the unchecked money printing in this way without the dollar diving in value and the further the dollar is debased; the higher inflation will rise.
 This is the reason it is so, crucial that you possess gold.
 As an insurance policy to protect the buying power of the savings you worked so hard to put away.

 Since 1971, the purchasing power of gold has endured and increased.
-History books are ladened with instances of paper money whose value has been annihilated. but not gold.
+History books are ladened with instances of paper money whose value has been annihilated.
+But not gold.
 Gold has endured through wars, inflation, hyperinflation, recession and depression.

 Gold bullion is the ultimate store of value and protection of wealth.
 The value of gold has never been ZERO.
 Never. it could very well be the most important insurance policy you’ll ever purchase.